 Organizations must adapt to the new rules that consumers live by in order to continue to grow and stay relevant to their customers.

-Mobile commerce is already taking over as the preferred shopping method for most smartphone users and is only set to grow.
 While many customers now expect a mobile commerce experience, creating a mobile app or website can be expensive, requires investment and comes with its own set of challenges.

 The events of 2020 have dramatically accelerated this rate of change.
 Organizations must adapt to the new rules that consumers live by in order to continue to grow and stay relevant to their customers.
 Now is the time to review your mobile commerce strategy to ensure that it reflects the “new normal” that we live in and provides a foundation for future growth.

 E-commerce is a generic term that covers all sorts of commerce activities that can include online catalogs, web sites, social media selling, and other sales that are tied to hosted services, mobile commerce focuses explicitly on the sales that have been started or completed on mobile devices (phones and tablets).